Type: | integer |

 Restart: | true |

-The shared lock table tracks locks on max_locks_per_transaction
+The shared lock table has space for max_locks_per_transaction

-* (max_connections + max_prepared_transactions) objects (e.g., tables); hence, no more than this many distinct objects can be locked at any one time.
-This parameter controls the average number of object locks allocated for each transaction; individual transactions can lock more objects as long as the locks of all transactions fit in the lock table.
+objects (e.g., tables) per server process or prepared transaction; hence, no more than this many distinct objects can be locked at any one time.
+This parameter limits the average number of object locks used by each transaction; individual transactions can lock more objects as long as the locks of all transactions fit in the lock table.
 This is not the number of rows that can be locked; that value is unlimited.
 The default, 64, has historically proven sufficient, but you might need to raise this value if you have queries that touch many different tables in a single transaction, e.g., query of a parent table with many children.
 This parameter can only be set at server start.

-When running a standby server, you must set this parameter to the same or higher value than on the primary server.
+When running a standby server, you must set this parameter to have the same or higher value as on the primary server.
 Otherwise, queries will not be allowed in the standby server.

 Recommendations